HiraK7dev/Bmi-Calculator/README.md

 ### Installation

-1. Go to the Releases Page
+1. Go to the Releases
-2. Find the Release Version
+2. Download and Install the latest apk release
-3. Install the apk, and you are ready to run